 It is important to become familiar with how your breasts normally look and feel so that you are able to report any changes to your doctor.

 Most breast lumps are benign (not cancer).
 Proving that a lump is not cancer often involves imaging tests.
 One or more of the following imaging tests may be performed:

 - mammogram: Mammography uses low dose x-rays to examine the breasts.
 This type of imaging involves exposing the breasts to a small amount of ionizing radiation to obtain pictures of the inside of the breasts.
 Either two single images or two tomosynthesis images (also called 3-D mammography) are taken of each breast to begin the evaluation.
 Additional images may be needed.

 - breast ultrasound: Breast ultrasound uses sound waves to create pictures of the inside of the breasts.
 Breast ultrasound can capture images of areas of the breast that may be difficult to see with mammography.
 It can also help to determine whether a breast lump is solid or fluid.

-- breast MRI: Breast MRI uses a powerful magnetic field, radio frequency pulses and a computer to produce detailed pictures of the inside of the breasts.
-MRI is helpful in evaluating breast lumps that are not visible with mammography or ultrasound.
+- breast MRI: Breast MRI uses a powerful magnetic field, radiofrequency pulses and a computer to produce detailed pictures of the inside of the breasts.
+MRI is helpful in evaluating breast lumps that are not visible with mammography or ultrasound—although it may not be appropriate for all women.
+Your doctor will help determine if breast MRI is right for you.
 Breast MRI requires injection of contrast material.